dmpop/bash-pubkit/README.md

 ### metadata.yaml

-The *metadata.yaml* file is a plain text YAML configuration file that specifies key book info: the title, author, and any identifiers of the book, as specified by the [Dublin Core Metadata Standard](http://dublincore.org/documents/dces/).
-It is also used to specify the file name of the cover image (either *bookcover.jpg* or *bookcover.png*) and an CSS stylesheet.
+The _metadata.yaml_ file is a plain text YAML configuration file that specifies key book info: the title, author, and any identifiers of the book, as specified by the [Dublin Core Metadata Standard](http://dublincore.org/documents/dces/).
+It is also used to specify the file name of the cover image (either _bookcover.jpg_ or _bookcover.png_) and an CSS stylesheet.

-The *cover-image* item defines the filename of the cover image to use.
-This cover image must be placed in the same folder as the *metadata.yaml* file
+The _cover-image_ item defines the filename of the cover image to use.
+This cover image must be placed in the same folder as the _metadata.yaml_ file

     cover-image:  bookcover.jpg

-If no cover image found, the ebook will be compiled without one.
+If no cover image found, the ebook is compiled without one.

-The *stylesheet* item defines the name of the stylesheet used in the ebook:
+The _stylesheet_ item defines the name of the stylesheet used in the ebook:

     stylesheet:  stylesheet.css

 If the stylesheet  doesn't exist, the script uses Pandoc's default stylesheet.

-The *title* item has two types.
-The *main* type specifies the main title of the book:
+The _title_ item has two types.
+The _main_ type specifies the main title of the book:

     title:
     - type: main